MinimalGhost/module-one-final-project-guidelines-web-112017/CONTRIBUTING.md

-# Contributing to Learn.co Curriculum
+# Contributing to GooderBooks CLI

 We're really excited that you're about to contribute to the GooderBooks application.
 If this is your first time contributing, please continue reading to learn how to make the most meaningful and useful impact possible.